Vanishing lines in chromatic homotopy theory: text -orientation of real vector bundles

-By \cref{lem:multistructure}, the homotopy fixed point spectral sequence for $(E_h^{hG})^*(\Pi MO)$ has a multiplicative structure that is commutative on the $E_2$-page.
-Furthermore, all the classes on the $E_2$-page are $|H|$-torsion, and there can only be differentials of odd length by degree reasons.
-Since this spectral sequence is a module over the spectral sequence for $(E_h^{hG})^*(S^0)$, it has a strong horizontal vanishing line of filtration $N_{h, H}$.
-It follows that when $k = |H|^{\frac{N_{h,H}-1}{2}}$, the class $u_G^k$ must be a permanent cycle.
-This finishes the proof of the theorem. \end{proof}
+By \cref{lem:multistructure}, multiplication in the homotopy fixed point spectral sequence for $(E_h^{hK})^*(\Pi MO)$ is commutative.
+Furthermore, only differentials of odd lengths can occur due to degree reasons, and all the classes on the $\E_2$-page with positive filtrations are $|H|$-torsion.
+Since this spectral sequence is a module over the homotopy fixed point spectral sequence for $(E_h^{hK})^*(S^0)$, it has a strong horizontal vanishing line of filtration $N_{h, K} = N_{h,H}$ by \cref{thm:vanishingallfinite}.
+It follows that for $k = |H|^{\frac{N_{h,H}-1}{2}}$, the class $u_K^k$ must be a permanent cycle.
+This shows that if we set